PROGRAM OF RESEARCH

 DISSERTATION PROJECT

-Throughout the dissertation project, I employ the public health critical race praxis (PHCRP) with a focus on 1) contemporary patterns of racial relations, 2) knowledge production, 3) conceptualization and measurement, 4) and action.
-In addition to the qualitative part of the study, I collaborate with the community advisory board for voice representation and use dissemination strategies such as data visualization and mapping.
+Throughout the dissertation project, I employ the public health critical race praxis (PHCRP) with a focus on 1) contemporary patterns of racial relations, 2) knowledge production, 3) conceptualization and measurement, and 4) action.
+In addition to the qualitative part of the study, I collaborate with the Community Advisory Board to ensure voice representation and utilize dissemination strategies such as data visualization and mapping.

 Funded Grant/Award for Dissertation Research